-You should always behave as if a million people are watching.
 Pay attention to the people that are there, not the people that aren’t there.
 Never, ever complain to your viewers about not having viewers.
 You have them and you’re complaining to them.
 No one wants to listen to that, so they will leave.
 Bottom line is, treat your viewers well and they will come back.

 If no one is active in the chat, describe what you’re doing and what you’re thinking.
 Always keep dialog going, even if it is with yourself.
 A quiet stream is an empty stream.

-If talking to yourself is too awkward, play with a friend and put the voice comms on the stream.
+If talking to yourself is too awkward, play together with a friend and put the voice comms on the stream.
 Just don’t become so distracted that you neglect to interact with your viewers.

 How you handle trolls in your chat depends on the kind of stream you run.
 You can banter with them or boot them out.
 Just keep in mind that keeping trolls around can scare other viewers away, or attract more trolls.

-Our resident Standing Streamer, kDoGG3n4, has a unique viewpoint on trolls.
+The Standing Streamer, kDoGG3n4, has a unique viewpoint on trolls.

 Your Stream Quality

 Nothing will make people bounce out of your stream faster than quality problems.
-As we all know, Twitch has service hiccups, but let’s focus on what you can control.

 Value the feedback you receive from your viewers.
 If they say they are having problems watching your stream, thank them for letting you know and look into it immediately.